-In 2016, UNE brought the curiosity-to-career model to the Portland campus and, within one year, launched the non-credit Academy professional development program for non-traditional learners in southern Maine and remote learners in other regions of Maine.
+In 2016, UNE brought the curiosity-to-career approach to the Portland campus and, in less than a year, launched the non-credit Academy professional development program for non-traditional learners in southern Maine and remote learners in other regions of Maine.

 - Websites: une.edu/academy | uneacademy.org